-In our model, Experiment represents the actual running of an experiment; to describe the design of the experiment (the so-called experimental protocol) we introduce the concept of (experimental) Protocol.
-This separation between design of experiment and the execution is a normalisation that reduces redundancy in the model.
-See the accompanying appendix for a discussion of this concept.
-We mirror the concrete subclasses of Experiment by adding
+In our model, Experiment represents the actual running of an experiment; to describe the design of the experiment (the so-called experimental protocol) we

-&lt;sup>10 We do not assume that in reality the relation between the conceptual Result and the concrete Storage elements can be modelled by a single reference.
+&lt;sup>3 We do not assume that in reality the relation between the conceptual Result and the concrete Storage elements can be modelled by a single reference.
 Especially for the largely non-standardised world of simulations a single result can be distributed over many files, but it is also possible for one file to contain multiple results.
 In the current SimDB model we do not attempt to model such relations explicitly.
-We delegate the responsibility for accessing the physical results to (web) services and this issue is more explicitly addressed by the SimDAP protocol.
+We delegate the responsibility for accessing the physical results to (web) services and this issue is more explicitly addressed by a DAL protocol.